mplemay/flax-template/README.md

-# playground
+# Flax Template

- A collection of jupyter notebooks
+A simple template for a [Flax](https://github.com/google/flax) projects.